Menstrual Cup FAQs

 Can I wear a Pixie Cup while urinating or during intercourse?

 Whether you’re urinating or having a bowel movement, it’s perfectly fine to wear your Pixie Cup.
-However, since the cup sits in the vaginal canal, it’s important to remove it prior to intercourse, which is a common concern addressed in Menstrual Cup FAQs.
+However, since the cup sits in the vaginal canal, it’s important to remove it prior to intercourse.
+(Need a period product that allows no-mess period sex?
+Check out our Pixie Disc!)

 Can I wear it with an IUD?